-Catalonia: Spaniards wake up to a week of uncertainty
+Catalonia awaits leader's independence decision

 'No turning back'

-The division took a particularly brutal form on the day of the vote, when Spanish police sent into Catalonia by the thousands clashed with protesters and voters in an attempt to shut the referendum down.
+Divisions between Catalan leaders and the central government took a particularly brutal form on the day of the vote, when thousands of Spanish police went to Catalonia to try to shut the referendum down and clashed with protesters and voters.

 Images of police firing rubber bullets, restraining elderly people and pulling voters from polling booths by the hair have shocked people around the world.
 Hundreds were injured.

-Despite the outrage, Rajoy and even Spanish King Felipe VI, defended the police and doubled down on their stance to take whatever measures necessary to keep Catalonia from seceding.
+Despite the outrage, Rajoy and Spanish King Felipe VI defended the police and doubled down on their stance to take whatever measures necessary to keep Catalonia from seceding.

 Rajoy was forced to apologize on Friday, but many in Catalan say the crackdown has only fueled their desire for independence.

-"I didn't feel that repressed until what happened on October 1," 25-year-old student Mireya Jimenez told CNN
+"I didn't feel that repressed until what happened on October 1," said 25-year-old student Mireya Jimenez.

-"I think that whatever they do, they have made us angry, and I think we have seen that a ... part of Spain doesn't like us -- the King doesn't like us either and so I think that, also because of how they've treated us just now, there is no turning back."
+"I think that whatever they do, they have made us angry, and I think we have seen that a ... part of Spain doesn't like us -- the king doesn't like us either and so I think that, also because of how they've treated us just now, there is no turning back."

-There are wide implications for both Spain and Europe if Catalonia declares and achieves independence.

-Catalonia accounts for nearly a fifth of Spain's economy, and leads all regions in producing 25% of the country's exports, CNN Money reports.